shrustimy/chatter/README.md

 # Chatter

 A chatting app , where user can register , login and can chat with others .
-Firebase is used for Authentication and storage of messages.
+Firebase is used for Authentication and firestore database is used for storage of messages.

 ## Getting Started